 Give Yourself Time in The Morning to Have Morning Rituals

-If you want to form better daily habits and follow any morning rituals, the first step is to get your sleep schedule in check.
+The first step to forming better daily habits and morning rituals is getting your sleep schedule in check.
 Maybe the idea of getting up a few hours earlier doesn’t exactly thrill you.
 But if you can sacrifice your Netflix binging for some earlier shut-eye, 7-8 hours of sleep is still possible to maintain while getting up earlier.

 Once your schedule is adjusted, try your best to stick to it.
 Even on weekends.
 Your body will adjust to your new routine within a few days and by keeping your routine consistent every single day of the week, you won’t have to readjust.
 You’ll notice your body will naturally become accustomed to rising at the time you set.